 This program is intended to have a long-term impact on the availability and quality of the affordable housing stock in Indiana.
-The program is intended for the rehabilitation and/or new construction of supportive housing in conjunction with RHTC developments that have completed the Indiana Supportive Housing Institute and are eligible under the Housing First set-aside or the integrated supportive housing scoring category of the QAP.
+The program is intended for the rehabilitation and/or new construction of supportive housing in conjunction with HOME and NHTF developments that have completed the Indiana Supportive Housing Institute and are eligible under this policy.
 Acquisition only is not an eligible activity; however acquisition in conjunction with another activity is permitted.